pce-uw-jscript400/w6-frontend-to-backend/README.md

 * **Your Answer:**

+This lifecycle method is a good place to make external API calls.
+We're pulling the token locally.
+If the token exists, make a request to profile route to get user information, then update state.

+If there's a token in local storage, the app attempts to automatically log you in.

 ---

 - [ ] Now when you refresh the page, it looks as though you are logged in.
 Next, try clicking the logout button.